 The Council Recharter website contains helpful information about recharter including links to

-- BSA’s Internet Rechartering website, its tutorial, and its help system
+- BSA’s Internet Rechartering website, and its tutorial.

 - Unit Charter Agreement